CLASSIFICATION OF TOXICANTS

 Based on the Mechanism of action:

-a.
-Anticholinesterase agents/cholinesterase inhibitors, e.g. organophosphorus insecticides, carbamates.
+agents/cholinesterase inhibitors, e.g. organophosphorus insecticides, carbamates.

 b.
 Sulphydryl (-SH) inhibitors, e.g. mercury, arsenic.